Daily Deal Site Offers, A Merchant’s Perspective

 Getting slapped with a mega lawsuit

 There are few words more chilling to small business owners than “lawsuit.”
 Litigation can come in the form of many internal and external issues such as wrongful termination, libel, sexual harassment and accidents.
-Make sure your business, your staff and your assets are protected with business liability insurance that covers legal fees and any resulting damages.
+Make sure your travel service, timeshare or adult business, your staff and your assets are protected with business liability insurance that covers legal fees and any resulting damages.
 It’s also a best practice to get a referral from another business owner that your trust for an attorney who specializes in legal issues common to small businesses.

 Theft of sensitive customer data

 Many small business owners have unwittingly becomes security scofflaws.
-The advent of PCI compliance has cost many small business owners countless hours, dollars and headaches to get their data transmission and storage devices (credit card terminals, POS systems and online processing systems) up to snuff.
+The advent of PCI compliance has cost many small business owners countless hours, dollars and headaches to get their data transmission and storage devices (free credit card terminals, free POS systems and online processing systems) up to snuff.
 Unfortunately, many small businesses have also tried to fly under the radar to avoid the hassle, erroneously thinking that their business isn’t a target for hackers or identity thieves.
 These small business owners are putting themselves at a massive risk for identity theft, lawsuits and crippling fines that have historically shuttered businesses within one year of a single security breach.
 Consult with your credit card processor to find out what it would take to make your business PCI compliant.
 Many offer discounts, training and programs to help simplify the process.
 Afterward, you should check in regularly to make sure your firewalls and anti-virus programs are fortified against the latest hacker devices and attacks.

 Acts of God